This article originally appeared on VICE UK.

 Another point to all this, less touched upon by government officials, is the fact that nobody seems to be living in any of the homes built on all this reclaimed land.
 So why, a number of articles have asked, reclaim all this land and build all these new homes if they're going to sit there uninhabited?

-I recently caught up with Wade Shepard, author of Ghost Cities of China, to talk about China's rush towards urbanisation; its expansion; the truth behind what have been labelled "ghost towns"; and how all this is reshaping the world.
+I recently caught up with Wade Shepard, author of the recent book Ghost Cities of China, to talk about China's rush towards urbanization, its expansion, the truth behind what have been labeled "ghost towns," and how all this is reshaping the world.

 VICE: Hi Wade.
 How much is China expanding into the sea?

-Wade Shepard: China is literally growing.
-Every province all down the coastline has these massive land reclamation programmes in progress.
-As of now, China's tacking an extra 700 square kilometres onto the country each year, which is larger than Singapore.
+Wade Shepard**:** China is literally growing.
+Every province all down the coastline has these massive land reclamation programs in progress.
+As of now, China's tacking an extra 700 square kilometers [435 square miles] onto the country each year, which is larger than Singapore.
 The country is literally getting bigger.

 So it won't stop anytime soon?

 It started getting out of control about five or six years ago, so the government stepped in and tried to regulate how much land these individual cities or provinces can actually reclaim.
-Actually controlling different municipalities – making them abide by the rules – is a little difficult, especially when it comes to land reclamation when the cost is way less than the profit of claiming this land and selling it to developers.
-It seems to be capped off at around 700 kilometres per year, or so.
-And doing it doesn't seem to be too heavy of an industrial manoeuvre.
+Actually controlling different municipalities—making them abide by the rules—is a little difficult, especially when it comes to land reclamation when the cost is way less than the profit of claiming this land and selling it to developers.
+It seems to be capped off at around 700 kilometers [435 miles] per year, or so.
+And doing it doesn't seem to be too heavy of an industrial maneuver.

 What is the environmental impact?

 As far as actual construction goes, they have this down.
-Environmentally speaking, China is coastal, its wetlands are decimated – they're gone.
+Environmentally speaking, China is coastal, its wetlands are decimated—they're gone.
 When you build onto the sea, you destroy everything that's there, and that creates a whole mess of environmental issues.
 These wetlands have a very real function.
-Take Nanhui: there aren't nice beaches there because they need this 30ft break-wall to protect against rising sea levels, which would traditionally be done by mangroves and coastal wetlands.
+Take Nanhui: There aren't nice beaches there because they need this 30-foot break-wall to protect against rising sea levels, which would traditionally be done by mangroves and coastal wetlands.